Outline

 [Event] Special Seminar Series #66 (Prof. Petros Gikas/Lecture)

-We are pleased to announce that Prof. Petros Gikas of the Technical University of Crete, Greece, who is one of the World's Top 2% Scientists, will be giving a lecture.
-His specialty is research into wastewater treatment and sludge recycling, and this time he will be giving a lecture on energy autonomy for wastewater treatment plants in a hybrid format.
-Please join us!
+Prof. Petros Gikas of the Technical University of Crete, Greece, who is one of the World's Top 2% Scientists, gave a lecture.
+His specialty is research into wastewater treatment and sludge recycling, and this time he gave a lecture on energy autonomy for wastewater treatment plants in a hybrid format.
 Seminar details